bootstrapworld/curriculum/lessons/grouped-samples/langs/en-us/slides.md

 You've been handed a dataset from a country where half the people have access to amazing medical care, and the others have none at all.

 * Why might it be important to look at a subset of a population?
-* Why is it sometimes bad to only take random samples?
+* Why is it sometimes bad to blindly take random samples?

 <!--